rexagod/matcher-core/README.md

 ## Demonstration

-The live-demonstration of an [example file](/demo/index.html) using this library can be found on the `gh-pages` branch deployed [here](https://rexagod.github.io/matcher-core/demo/).
+The live-demonstration of library can be found on the `gh-pages` branch deployed [here](https://publiclab.github.io/matcher-core/).

 ## Building from source

-- To build modified source files, do:
 - Build using `npm run build`.
 - Use the newly browserified and minified [`orb.com.min.js`](/orb.com.min.js) file as the entry point.

 ## Codeflow

-Below is a summary of each component of the [`orbify`](/orb.core.com.js#L14) instance, which is the at the core of this library, that returns a promise, and this should be kept in mind while extending the repository into one's own.
+Below is a summary of each component of the [`orbify`](/orb.core.com.js#L14) function, which is the at the core of this library and returns a promise, which should be kept in mind while extending the repository into one's own.

 * [`canvas Mock`](/orb.core.com.js#L15-L28): Sets up two mock canvases for image comparison, which are never really appended to the DOM tree, along with some global variables.